cunhapaulo/marpstyle/example01.md

 ---
-title       : Slide de Teste dos Styles author      : Paulo Cunha description : Slides para teste dos Styles disponíveis. keywords    : Marp, Slides, Teste. marp        : true paginate    : true theme       : plato
+title       : Example Slides for Themes author      : Paulo Cunha description : This is an example of how to use my themes. keywords    : Marp, Slides, Themes. marp        : true paginate    : true theme       : plato